FantasticFiasco/serilog-sinks-http/README.md

 ## Super simple to use

 In the following example, the sink will POST log events to `http://www.mylogs.com` over HTTP.
-Because breaking changes in this sink, more often than not, is the result of the introduction of a new parameter, we use named arguments instead of positional.
-I would urge you to do the same.
+We configure the sink using **[named arguments](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/named-and-optional-arguments#named-arguments) instead of positional** because historically we've seen that most breaking changes where the result of a new parameter describing a new feature.
+Using named arguments means that you more often than not can migrate to new major versions without any changes to your code.

 ```csharp
 ILogger log = new LoggerConfiguration()